Travel in 2020

 However, travel isn’t just for the young.
 Retirees have long enjoyed the pleasure of seeing the world once they stop working and have more time.
 If we can help you create a retirement income strategy and develop more confidence about saving and budgeting for retirement travel, please give us a call.

 If you’re planning on flying later in the year, be advised that the Department of Homeland Security will require travelers to show a Real ID to fly within the United States starting Oct.
-1. Many states now issue a Real ID-compliant driver’s license.
+1 (check travel advisory or us travel advisory or any domestic travel ban).
+Many states now issue a Real ID-compliant driver’s license.
 Other acceptable forms of identification include a state-issued enhanced driver’s license, valid passport or U.S. military ID.

-If you plan to travel abroad, consider registering for a Smart Traveler Enrollment Program (STEP) online account with the U.S. State Department.
+If you plan to travel abroad or travel in 2020, consider registering for a Smart Traveler Enrollment Program (STEP) online account with the U.S. State Department. after checking travel advisory or us travel advisory.
 Your personal information and travel plans will be enrolled with the nearest U.S. Embassy or Consulate while you are out of the country.
 Either entity can provide information about safety conditions in your destination country, contact you in an emergency, and help family and friends get in touch with you in an emergency situation.
 You can register at https://step.state.gov.

 The annual Berkshire Hathaway Travel Protection study revealed that the safest place to travel is Australia (this study was likely conducted before the recent bush fires).
 Other top safety destinations include Sweden, New Zealand, Italy, the Netherlands and France.